COVID-19 misinformation by governments: United Kingdom

 In April 2020, the UK Statistics Authority criticised Secretary of State of Health and Social Care Matt Hancock for claiming that the target of 100,000 tests per day had been reached, when this was only achieved through changing the method by which tests were counted.
-In June 2020, the independent body renewed its criticism, with Chair David Norgrove saying "the aim seems to be to show the largest possible number of tests, even at the expense of understanding".
+In June 2020, the independent body renewed its criticism, with Chair David Norgrove saying, "the aim seems to be to show the largest possible number of tests, even at the expense of understanding".

-The government's official response to an April 2020 investigation by The Sunday Times, which criticised the government's pandemic preparation during the early months of the pandemic and revealed Boris Johnson had not attended five COBR meetings, was accused of misrepresentation by the investigation's authors, as well as the editor of The Lancet Richard Horton and scientist Martin Hibberd which the response quoted.
+The government's official response to an April 2020 investigation by The Sunday Times (which criticised the government's pandemic preparation during the early months of the pandemic and revealed Boris Johnson had not attended five COBR meetings) was accused of misrepresentation by the investigation's authors, as well as the editor of The Lancet Richard Horton and scientist Martin Hibberd, whom the response quoted.
 The journalists George Arbuthnott and Jonathon Calvert critiqued the government's response point-by-point in a follow-up article.
 Horton described the government's response as "Kremlinesque".